swiftlang/swift-evolution/proposals/nnnn-implicit-open-existentials.md

 ```

 This approach is much more complex because it introduces value tracking into the type system (where was this existential value produced?), at which point mutations to variables can affect the static types in the system.

+## Revisions

+First revision

+* Describe contravariant erasure for parameters
+* Describe the limitation on implicit existential opening to maintain order of evaluation
+* Avoid opening an argument when all protocol requirements of the correspinding parameter are self-conforming
+* Introduce `as any P` and `as? any P` as syntaxes to suppress the implicit opening of an existential value.

 ## Acknowledgments